 With all the investment resulting in gigantic economic growth over the past 30 years, it’s no secret that China has fired Shenzhen head-first into the race to become the tech capital of the world.

-From automobile manufacturer and the world’s largest provider of rechargeable batteries, BYD, to Tencent, the multinational tech conglomerate that's subsidiaries include WeChat (a Chinese messaging and social media app which has over one billion active users), as well as a number of other cutting edge entertainment and media services.
-Shenzhen is the home for some of the most successful and fastest-growing tech companies in the world.
+From automobile manufacturer and the world’s largest provider of rechargeable batteries, BYD, to Tencent, the multinational tech conglomerate that's subsidiaries include WeChat (a Chinese messaging and social media app that has over one billion active users), as well as a number of other cutting edge entertainment and media services.
+Shenzhen is the home of some of the most successful and fastest-growing tech companies in the world.

 Ronald McDonald and co. brought the Big Mac to mainland China in 1990 when the country’s first McDonald’s opened in Shenzhen.
 Today, there are more than 3,000 McDonald’s fast-food restaurants across the country.

 Bonus fact: Out of respect to adults, children in China refer to Ronald McDonald as ‘Uncle McDonald’.

 Opt for aparthotels over regular Western-style hotels.
 They’re just as comfortable, can offer great service and come at a much cheaper price!

 Boat, bike, train, tram, metro, ferry, plane and car.
 There are so many different ways to get in, out and around Shenzhen, that it can be a little daunting.